9 Signs You May Need Professional Marriage Counseling

-If you were to watch a video re-run of the past twelve months of your marriage, what might it reveal?
-If you see any of these nine signs, it may reveal you could benefit from A New Beginning Marriage Renewal Retreat.
+Suppose you were to watch a video re-run of the past twelve months of your marriage, what might it reveal?
+If you see any of these nine signs, it may reveal you may need Professional Marriage Counseling.

-When a marriage gets into trouble, it’s sometimes hard for us to admit that we’re in need of marriage counseling.
-Reaching out for help with any life challenge- especially marriage help, is not something many of us would typically find easy to do.
+When a marriage gets into trouble, it’s sometimes hard for us to realize that we’re in need of marriage counseling.
+Reaching out for help with any life challenge- especially marriage help, is not something that many of us would find easy to do.

-Yet, successful couples tell us that they periodically reach out for marriage counseling for help through tough marital times.
+Yet, successful couples tell us that they’ve been through stormy times in their marriages and periodically reach out for marriage counseling help them navigate through tough marital times.
 Marriage counseling can provide the objectivity needed to see our marital issues from a different perspective, consider options and find solutions to problems we’re facing that may be seemingly unsolvable.
-One study reports that even the most distressed marriages can see significant improvements with marriage counseling.
+Many couples who have been through even the most distressful times and complex problems, report that they have seen significant improvements by participating in a non-traditional approach to counseling marriage counseling.

-If your relationship is not as happy as it once used to be, your marriage may benefit from our marriage counseligng retreat which explores some of the main problems for unhappy marriages which includes a breakdown in commiunication.
+Whether your relationship is distressed, in crisis or not as happy as it once used to be, your marriage may benefit from a Marriage Counseling Intensive

 1) You Don’t Really Connect